 An article I wrote with one of my professors was recently published.
 If so inclined to read the whole thing (or just the abstract), browse tables, or look at the pretty (yes, I am of course biased) figures, you can view it for free on the Nutrients website at this link.
 Our goal in this paper was to help clarify the differences among types of legumes, which is often quite muddled.

-Now, I understand that this may not sound as exciting to everyone as it does to me.
+Now, I understand that all of this may not sound as exciting to everyone as it does to me.
 But.
 I think if you take a chance to look at the tables you will be surprised at the dramatic differences.
 Knowing about important differences between foods empowers you to make the choices that are right for you!

-Please don’t hesitate to ask questions in the comment section!
+Now, go forth and impress folks in your circle with legume facts.
+And please don’t hesitate to ask questions in the comment section!